 Taupo is a popular resort area on the banks of scenic Lake Taupo, New Zealand’s largest lake.
 Volcanic mountains, often snow-capped, rise majestically in the background.
-Lake Taupo is renowned for its rainbow trout fishing.
-Single and tandem skydiving, Maori cultural shows, bungee jumping, Zorbing, jet boating and various adventure sports are also popular activities.
+Lake Taupo is renowned for its rainbow trout fishing, single and tandem skydiving, Maori cultural shows, bungee jumping, bush walking (hiking), jet boating and various other adventure sports are also popular activities.

 Taupo is located in the center of New Zealand’s North Island, just a four-hour drive south of Auckland International Airport.
 Taupo may be reached by car or bus, passing through lush green countryside that features sheep, deer and cattle farms along the way.
 Daily domestic air flights connect Taupo to Auckland and Wellington.

 Places of interest include Huka Falls and Orakei Korako (Hidden Valley) Thermal Park.
 Small thermal hot pools are included in some motel units and are also available at affordable public pools.
 The city of Rotorua, renowned for its Maori cultural attractions and thermal sites, is just an hour drive north of Taupo.

 Volcanic Mount Ruapehu is a two-hour drive south of Lake Taupo.
 The mountain, an active volcano, is known for its excellent snow skiing.
 Ruapehu’s ski fields are normally operating during the Feast period.

 Taupo offers an excellent range of accommodations, including backpacker hostels, motels, holiday rental homes and five-star hotels.
 Helpful New Zealand accommodation websites are aatravel.co.nz, jasons.com and holidayhouses.co.nz.